Arkansas Military and Veterans Benefits

 Not flagged for serious misconduct (such as AWOL, ASAP, etc.)

-Be a citizen of the United States or permanent resident alien;
+Citizen of the U.S. or permanent resident alien

-Be the biological, legally adopted Child OR Spouse of an eligible Arkansas Veteran;
+Biological or legally adopted Child, or Spouse of an eligible Veteran

-Be enrolled, or be accepted for admission to, an approved Arkansas public institution;
+Enrolled, or accepted for admission at an approved Arkansas public institution of higher education

 Continuing Eligibility Requirements: